-Various types of catheter have been used for IUI (Artificial Insemination).
-These are known as IUI (Artificial Insemination) catheters.
+Various types of catheter have been used for IUI treatment (Artificial Insemination).
+These are known as IUI treatment (Artificial Insemination) catheters.
 They are easy to use.
 They were semi-rigid devices that fit the curvature of the uterus & minimize trauma to the cervical crypts, endometrium and uterine walls.
 They are made of non-toxic material.
 They carry a small volume from their intrauterine tips with minimal dead space (to minimize backflow).
 Care is taken so that the tip of the catheter does not touch the fundus of the uterus as it may cause contractions.

-Instruments used for IUI (Artificial Insemination) procedure:
+Instruments used for IUI treatment

 A well timed IUI (Artificial Insemination) is the critical key to success of the procedure.

-After documenting ovulation, the husband has to give semen sample for IUI (Artificial Insemination).
+After documenting ovulation, the husband has to give semen sample for IUI treatment (Artificial Insemination).
 This semen sample is then processed.
 The processed and washed semen is used for insemination.

 The patient is told to lie comfortably in supine position with flexion at her hips.
 The mouth of uterus (Cervix) is visualized with the help of a speculum (instrument).
 Irrigate the ectocervix and endocervix with buffer.
 Place the catheter fully assembled, negotiate the internal os gently and deliver it 1.5-2 cm from the internal os.
-The semen sample is then injected slowly into the uterine cavity with the help of IUI (Artificial Insemination) catheter over period of 1-2 mins.
+The semen sample is then injected slowly into the uterine cavity with the help of IUI treatment (Artificial Insemination) catheter over period of 1-2 mins.
 Remove the catheter slowly after 30 seconds.